una/una.github.io/_posts/2014-12-02-modernizr-at-root.md

 - snippets
 - snippet
 header-bg: ../images/posts/pbj.jpg
-subtitle: Like PB&amp;J, Modernizer and @at-root Were Made for Each Other.
+subtitle: Combined with a trailing ampersand, Modernizer and @at-root are a perfect pair.
 ---

 Like peanut butter and jelly (or wine and cheese if that's more your style), Modernizer and the Sass @at-root directive are a perfect pair.